Frequently Asked Questions

 The Sophomore year site is near the crossroads of Triphammer Road and Jessup Road (highlighted (1, 2) in red near the top left corner).

-Weekday work times will begin at 7:30 a.m. and end between 4 and 5 p.m.
+Weekday work times during the academic year will begin at 7:30 a.m. and end between 4 and 5 p.m.
 Saturday work will be authorized only as needed; and mandatory quiet and stand-down dates, such as during finals week, will be implemented.

 Cornell anticipates an increase in demand for TCAT services upon completion of NCRE, and is working with TCAT to evaluate and coordinate future ridership needs and how these needs will be met.
 While the exact changes to bus schedules or routes are not yet finalized, preliminary review by TCAT indicates the need for two additional bus runs during its morning peak-time on weekdays and two additional bus runs on weekday evenings.